1. Home

 It is also not uncommon for calves to be mis-roped, where the rope lassoes a part of the body, and not the neck; this may include the rope lassoing the calf’s head, across their eyes and nose or around their legs.
 These incidents can cause bruising and abrasions, as well as posing a serious risk of causing bone fractures to the calf.
 Under current rodeo rules, competitors are generally not disqualified for mis-roping calves but are permitted to continue with the event.
 Thus, there is no penalty for competitors who do not complete the task properly and cause distress and potential injury to calves.
 When a calf is mis-roped, immediate assistance by arena officials to the competitor to remove the rope from the calf as quickly as possible would reduce risks to the calf.

 The natural response of a calf to being separated from other calves and chased by a ‘predator’ is fear and this causes stress to the young animal.
 A 2015 study undertaken in Queensland demonstrated that calves showed elevated stress hormone levels in the blood after being roped [1].
 The same study also found that calves who had never been exposed to a holding pen or chute had increased stress hormones after they had been marshalled and moved across the arena by a rider on horseback.
-All calves in the study also showed ‘white eye’, where the calf’s eye rolls to reveal about 50% of the white of the eye, and they also ran faster during roping in an attempt to flee the chasing rider.
-‘White eye’ is believed to be a behavioural response to shut out environmental input which may be overwhelming for the calf to see.
+All calves in the study also showed ‘eye white’, where the calf’s eye rolls to reveal about 50% of the white of the eye, and they also ran faster during roping in an attempt to flee the chasing rider.
+‘Eye white’ is believed to be a behavioural response to shut out environmental input which may be overwhelming for the calf to see.

 The results of this study are consistent with findings from a previous study which used images of calves before and after being roped in rodeos [3].
 Observers, who were blinded to the context of the images, scored each photograph against descriptive terms relating to the emotions the calves might be experiencing.
 During the chase phase, after the calves had been released from the chute, observers judged the calves were more agitated, stressed, frightened and anxious than they were immediately after the ropes were released.
-During this post-roping phase, most calves were scored as being calmer, contented and relieved, with some being scored as exhausted.
-The results indicate that calves being chased by a horse and rider experience more negative emotional states than they do after roping, when they are not being chased.
-Given that the physical impact of being roped and then forced to the ground is greater than being chased, it is likely that calves suffer even more distress at this stage of rope-and-tie events than the study has revealed for the chase phase.
-Further research on this phase of the roping event is required to better understand the true extent of the emotional impact on calves.

 A previous study of 30 rodeo calves also showed increased stress hormone levels in calves, including those who had been chased but not successfully lassoed, compared to levels in calves who were present but not used for roping [4].